 You can visit both parks on the same day, but there are so many amazing sights that you might want to take two days to explore the natural wonders throughout each park.

 If you’re not afraid of driving down to the bottom of Kings Canyon (it does take some time to navigate the twisty road), one of the best canyon views is from the bottom, with the fantastic rock formations jutting up from the banks of Kings River.

 Another activity is hiking Zumwalt Meadows, a quick 1.5-mile hike offering beautiful views of the canyon, river, and meadow.
 For a fantastic view of the park, the Kings Canyon 15-minute Scenic Helicopter Tour and walking tour will show you the stunning variety of landscapes within the park.

 Address: 27000 S Mooney Blvd, Visalia, CA 93277

 In addition to offering opportunities to spend time outside in the community with the oak trees and the lagoon, this Tulare County park is also home to the Tulare County Museum.
-Explore exhibits like the largest collection of Native American baskets and a display featuring information about the history of agriculture in the region.
+Explore exhibits like the most extensive collection of Native American baskets and a display featuring information about the history of agriculture in the region.

-If your visit to the Central Valley coincides with the Visalia Farmers Market, which is just a mile north from the park, you’d be wise to indulge in some delicious food from the food trucks that attend the market or fresh produce from local farmers.
+If your visit to the Central Valley coincides with the Visalia Farmers Market, which is just a mile north of the park, you’d be wise to indulge in some delicious food from the food trucks that attend the market or fresh produce from local farmers.
 The farmers market also features works from local and regional artists.
 If the work of local artists inspires you, consider taking a class at the Arts Visalia Visual Art Center.

 See Related: Fun & Best Things to Do in Big Sur, California